NMDimitriou/HyMetaGrowth/README.md

 ### Visualization of parameter posterior distributions
 1. Go to the `Visualization` directory

-2. Open the `plot_data.R` file and modify the fname according the file you want to open and plot.
+2. Open the `plot_samples.R` file and modify the fname according the file you want to open and plot.
 Then run script in R. The files produced by the TMCMC that have the pattern
 `curgen*.txt` contain the posterior distributions (PDFs) of the candidate